Gtajisan/Anonymous/README.md

 # Anonymous
 ### Facebook clone
-This is The latest Script For Facebook id clone with your Termux.
-Download any # FARHAN-MUH-TASIM
+This is The latest Script For Facebook id clone with your Termux. clone fb id *😬🗿*
 #### fb cloning
 This is The latest Script For for fb account cloning
 <p align="center">